 “Yes, we’re playing last Christmas by Wham!
 Here’s a schedule of all our airdates for the song: […]”

 There was one – single – airdate: Christmas Eve at 2 PM, the start of their yearly Christmas show.
 Listeners got it, and ran with the joke.
 “Thanks for the warning!” tweeted one back.
 Or “C’mon, the song isn’t that bad” filled the reply and retweet feed.

-They had some good-natured fun with the song running up to the actual airdate, and the break before the song as well as the song itself ended up being one of the best testing breaks of the entire year for the station.
+They had some good-natured fun with the song running up to the actual airdate.
+The break before the song and the song itself ended up being one of the best testing breaks of the entire year for the station.
 We tested it with a great little tool in RadioAnalyzer called Freestyle Delta.

 3: Tis the Season

 Whether you go full-on Christmas music or simply increase the frequency once you start is a bit of a question of fit for you station.
-Rarely do we see 100% Christmas music work for a full-service AC or CHR, but it does work well for certain station formats and audiences, like MOR or Oldie-ACs that are usually a second-choice station.
-Mix this with a fitting and easy to understand promotion and you’ll definitely see a ratings bump.
+Rarely do we see 100% Christmas music work for a full-service AC or CHR.
+However, it does work well for certain station formats and audiences, like MOR or Oldie-ACs that are usually a second-choice station.
+Mix this with a fitting and easy to understand Christmas promotions and you’ll definitely see a ratings bump.
 We have a client currently tearing it up in a big-city market with a mix of Christmas Music only and last-minute present giveaways for listeners during the day.

 4: There was an attempt